 The committed, attentive and knowledgeable staff team provided care with kindness and respect.
+Relatives were particularly complementary about the standard of care provided.
 Individualised care planning ensured people's equality and diversity was fully respected.

-The registered manager was well regarded and respected.
+The provider/registered manager was well regarded and respected.
+Staff felt the management was supportive and approachable.
+Staff were happy in their role which had a positive effect on people's wellbeing.
 The quality of care the service provided continued to be reviewed and improved, as necessary.

-Rating at last inspection: Good (report published 16 August 2016).
+Rating at last inspection: At the last inspection the service was rated Good (report published 10 September 2016).

-Why we inspected: This was a planned inspection based on the previous rating.
+Why we inspected: This was a planned inspection based on previous rating.